opensearch-project/documentation-website/_security/configuration/disable.md

 ### Docker

-1. Remove all security plugin related configuration from `opensearch_dashboards.yml` or use the example file and place the file in the same folder as `Dockerfile`.
+1. Remove all security plugin related configuration from `opensearch_dashboards.yml` or use the example file and place the file in the same folder as the `Dockerfile`.

    ```yml
    ---